gefyrahq/gefyra/client/README.md

 # Gefyra
 Gefyra gives Kubernetes-("cloud-native")-developers a completely new way of writing and testing their applications.
-Gone are the times of custom Docker-compose setups, Vagrants, custom scrips or other scenarios in order to develop (micro-)services for Kubernetes.
+Gone are the times of custom Docker-compose setups, Vagrants, custom scripts or other scenarios in order to develop (micro-)services for Kubernetes.

 # Gefyra Client